 I do not live in the lowest ranked county in my state.
 There are counties in far worse shape in this state and all over the nation.

-Unfortunately, a lot of doctors won’t accept all Medicaid and all Medicare insurances, because of poor reimbursement.
+Unfortunately, a lot of doctors won’t accept all Medicaid and all Medicare insurances, because of inadequate reimbursement.
 Nearly 25% of rural residents rely on Medicaid.
-Rural health clinics in medically underserved areas get Medicare reimbursement based on the cost to the clinic, not what Medicare says that it should cost, and being deemed a “Federally Qualified Health Center” gives that center enhanced reimbursements for Medicare and Medicaid patients and also offers the opportunity for federal malpractice insurance coverage and extra specialist care.
+Rural health clinics in medically underserved areas get Medicare reimbursement based on the cost to the clinic, not what Medicare says that it should cost.
+Being deemed a “Federally Qualified Health Center” gives that center enhanced reimbursements for Medicare and Medicaid patients and also offers the opportunity for federal malpractice insurance coverage and extra specialist care.
 For areas that aren’t designated as medically underserved and that don’t have a Federally Qualified Health Center, the emergency room is often the only option.